flslab/SwarMer2/README.md

 ``fs.file-max = 2097152``

-reload terminal and then run these command:

 ``sudo sysctl -p``

+reload terminal and then run this command:

 ``ulimit -n 4096``